apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 other hand, because multiple tasks are running in the same pod, with Celery you may have to be more mindful about resource utilization in your task design, particularly memory consumption.

-A positive of KubernetesExecutor is if you have long-running tasks.
-With KubernetesExecutor, if you do a deployment while a task is running, the task will keep running until it completes (or times out, etc).
+One scenario where KubernetesExecutor can be helpful is if you have long-running tasks, because if you deploy while a task is running, the task will keep running until it completes (or times out, etc).
 But with CeleryExecutor, provided you have set a grace period, the task will only keep running up until the grace period has elapsed, at which time the task will be terminated.
+Another scenario where
+KubernetesExecutor can work well is when your tasks are not very uniform with respect to resource requirements or images.

 Finally, note that it does not have to be either-or; with CeleryKubernetesExecutor, it is possible to use both CeleryExecutor and
 KubernetesExecutor simultaneously on the same cluster.
 CeleryKubernetesExecutor will look at a task's ``queue`` to determine whether to run on Celery or Kubernetes.
 By default, tasks are sent to Celery workers, but if you want a task to run using KubernetesExecutor, you send it to the  ``kubernetes`` queue and it will run in its own pod.
+And KubernetesPodOperator can be used to similar effect, no matter what executor you are using.

 Fault Tolerance
 ---------------